-Cub Scouts usually meet in their Dens once a week on Mondays, and a Pack meeting is held for all Cub Scouts and their families once a month (the 2nd Monday of the month, replacing one of the den meetings).
+Cub Scouts usually meet in their Dens once a week on Mondays, and a Pack meeting is held for all Cub Scouts and their families once a month (replacing one of the den meetings).
 Beyond that, it depends on the Den and Pack: a Den may hold a special activity, such as a service project or visit to a local museum in place of one of the weekly meetings or in addition to the weekly meetings.
 Likewise, the Pack may conduct a special event such as a rocket launch, campout, or service activity as an additional event, rather than a substitute for its monthly Pack meeting.

 How can I learn more?

 The best way to learn about what a Cub Scout really does is to talk with a Cub Scout who is engaged in the program.
 Alternatively, you can learn more about the Cub Scout program by selecting “Contact Us” (above) and asking questions, or leave your phone number to receive a call from the Cubmaster.

 You can also check out the Bay Area Council’s FAQ page.